phaustin/a301_students_eoas/notebooks/week4/cartopy_mapping_vancouver.md

 import cartopy.crs as ccrs
-import matplotlib.pyplot as plt import cartopy from pathlib import Path import pprint import numpy as np
+import matplotlib.pyplot as plt import cartopy
 #
 # Datum: radius of the earth in meters
 #